By Shannon Roznay, DC

 Being a woman, I have a special place in my heart to help other women that may be experiencing fertility issues.

 I had a patient who is in her 20s and was married for 3 years when she came to see me.
 She and her husband had been trying to get pregnant but had no success.
 Her mother-in- law was a patient of mine and wondered if Nutrition Response Testing could help her daughter-in-law.
-I was helping the mother-in-law with her diabetes and had good success with the Nutrition Response Testing program I had her on so she referred her daughter-in-law to me for help.
+I was helping the mother-in-law and had good success with the Nutrition Response Testing program I had her on so she referred her daughter-in-law to me for help.

 The daughter-in-law told me that she had never had a normal menstrual cycle.
 She would only have a few per year.